 PediSurv | the surveillance network of infectious diseases in children

-The network consists of pediatricians from all over Belgium and general practitioners from Brussels, who report each month data on 6 diseases (measles, mumps, rubella, acute flask paralysis (polio), hemolytic uremic syndrome (HUS) and invasive pneumococcal infections).
-This allows Sciensano to monitor epidemiological trend of severe and/or rare childhood diseases.
+The network consists of pediatricians from all over Belgium and general practitioners from Brussels, who report each month data on 7 diseases (measles, mumps, rubella, acute flask paralysis (polio), hemolytic uremic syndrome (HUS), invasive pneumococcal infections and from 01/06/2022 severe cases of whooping cough in children <3 years of age).
+This allows Sciensano to monitor epidemiological trends of severe and/or rare childhood diseases.
 By collecting and analyzing indispensable data from practitioners, PediSurv supports policymakers in determining health policy priorities.

 Registration of data (only for clinicians who are member of Pedisurv)